ApurvaBhargava/my-curriculum-vitae/README.md

 - Predicted agricultural and environmental outcomes using ensemble models (Random Forest, AdaBoost, XGBoost, LightGBM) with over 92% accuracy in Python; explained causative factors using SHAP explanations and visualizations.
 - Adapted and tuned Transformers-BART for abstractive summarization of PES research papers (utilized NLP, PyTorch).
 - Identified dynamic processes in human learning and comprehension in terms of changes in game choices and game performance as the games progressed using time-series analysis.
+- Built an Android application using ODK-X for implementing Nash equilibrium games and collecting gameplay data in the background.

 **Courant’s Center for Data Science, New York University, New York, NY**\
 *Adjunct Instructor* (May 2021 – July 2021)